What should you sell?

 Considering the competitive realities of your target market helps you develop profitable answers to the two strategic questions: what should you sell and to whom should you sell it?

 In my next post, I will discuss the three “cash factors” to answering the two strategic questions.
 As you think about the reality factors from this post and the people factors from the last post, remember that you are considering these factors at the current stage of development in your company.
 Your company’s answers to these two strategic questions will change as your company grows and your employees develop.

 I am curious to hear from you.
 What is your reaction to Seth Godin’s advice to “think small” as you develop your growth strategy?
 Have you seen it work?
 Do you wish you had thought smaller when you started your company?
-Please respond in the comment section below.
+You can drop me an email or reach out here.